-A Futures contract gives its holder the right to buy (or sell) a pre-determined quantity of a commodity at a pre-set price at a pre-determined time in the future.
+A Futures contract gives its holder the right to buy (or sell) a predetermined quantity of a commodity at a set price on a specified date in the future.

-Futures contracts originally covered physical commodities like grain, cotton, and coffee, but today they cover more asset classes and many more financial instruments such as currencies, bonds, and stock market indices.
+Originally, Futures contracts covered physical commodities like grain, cotton, and coffee.
+Today, however, they encompass many more asset classes, including currencies, bonds, and stock market indices.

 Trading CFDs on Futures

-Instead of trading directly a Futures contract, you can trade CFDs on Futures.
-Futures trading allows investors to speculate on the value of a financial instrument going either up or down.
-But Futures trading is also used by suppliers of commodities wishing to hedge against their market risk.
-This activity of speculating and hedging creates significant market volume and price volatility.
-CFDs offer investors the chance to speculate on the price volatility of Futures contracts.
-Here are the advantages of trading CFDs on Futures.
+Instead of trading Futures contracts directly, you can trade CFDs on Futures.
+Futures trading allows investors to speculate on the price movement of financial instruments, whether up or down.
+It is also used by commodity suppliers to hedge against market risk.
+This combination of speculation and hedging creates significant market volume and price volatility.
+CFDs enable investors to speculate on these price movements with certain advantages.

 What are Futures Contracts?

-A Futures contract is a standardized Exchange-Traded contract that can trade any financial market up or down.
-Futures contracts can be traded between two parties other than the two initial parties to the contract.
+A Futures contract is a standardized exchange-traded agreement that can be used to trade any financial market, both upwards and downwards.
+Futures contracts can be transferred and traded between parties other than the original counterparties.

 Futures Contracts History

-The first standardized 'Exchange-Traded' forward contract was introduced by the Chicago Board of Trade (CBOT) in 1864 and it was based on Grain.
+The first standardized exchange-traded forward contract was introduced by the Chicago Board of Trade (CBOT) in 1864, initially based on grain.

-- In 1972, the IMM (International Monetary Market) became the world's first financial Futures exchange.
-Initially, IMM launched currency futures.
-In 1976, IMM launched also US treasury bills interest rate futures.
+In 1972, the International Monetary Market (IMM) became the world’s first financial Futures exchange, launching currency futures.
+In 1976, IMM introduced US Treasury bill interest rate futures, and in 1982, it added stock market index futures.

 Advantages of CFDs on Futures